E2ENet: Dynamic Sparse Feature Fusion for Accurate and Efficient 3D Medical Image Segmentation: Introduction

-In this paper, we propose \textbf{Efficient to Efficient Network (E2ENet)}, a model that can efficiently incorporate both bottom-up and top-down information flows from the backbone network in a dynamic sparse pattern, achieving a much better accuracy-efficiency trade-off.
-As shown in Figure \ref{fig:comparison} (e), E2ENet incorporates multi-scale features from the backbone into the final output by gradually fusing the adjacent features, allowing the network to fully utilize information from various scales.
-To prevent unnecessary information aggregation, a \textbf{dynamic sparse feature fusion (DSFF)} mechanism is proposed and embedded in each fusion node.
-The DSFF mechanism adaptively integrates relevant multi-scale features and filters out unnecessary ones during the course of the training process, significantly reducing the computational overhead without sacrificing performance.
-Additionally, to further improve efficiency, our E2ENet employs a \textbf{restricted depth-shift} strategy in 3D convolutions, which is derived from temporal shift \citep{lin2019tsm} and 3D-shift \citep{fan2020rubiksnet} used in efficient video action recognition.
-This allows the 3D convolution operation with kernel size $(1,3,3)$ to capture 3D spatial relationships while maintaining the computation and parameter complexity of 2D convolutions.

-To evaluate the performance of our proposed E2ENet, we conducted extensive experiments on the three medical image segmentation challenges, including BTCV, AMOS-CT and Brain Tumor Segmentation Challenge.
-E2ENet can effectively trade-off between segmentation accuracy and model efficiency compared with both convolution-based and transformer-based architectures.
-In particular, as shown in Figure \ref{fig:comparison1}, on the AMOS-CT challenge, E2ENet achieves competitive accuracy with mDice of 90.1\%, while being 69\% smaller and using 29\% fewer FLOPs in the inference phase.
-Furthermore, experiments demonstrate that even when filtering out 90\% of connections during feature fusion by the DSFF mechanism, E2ENet can maintain a comparable mDice performance with only a minor impact.
+In this paper, we propose the \textbf{Efficient to Efficient Network (E2ENet)}, a model that efficiently incorporates both bottom-up and top-down features from the backbone network in a dynamically sparse pattern, achieving an improved accuracy-efficiency trade-off.
+As shown in Figure \ref{fig:comparison} (e), E2ENet incorporates multi-scale features from the backbone into the final output by gradually fusing adjacent features, allowing the network to fully utilize information across various scales.
+To prevent unnecessary information aggregation, we propose a \textbf{dynamic sparse feature fusion (DSFF)} mechanism and embed it in each fusion node.
+The DSFF mechanism adaptively integrates informative multi-scale features and filters out unnecessary ones during the course of the training process, significantly reducing the computational overhead without sacrificing performance.
+Additionally, to further improve efficiency, our E2ENet employs a \textbf{restricted depth-shift} strategy within 3D convolutions, derived from the temporal shift \citep{lin2019tsm} and 3D-shift \citep{fan2020rubiksnet} strategies used in efficient video action recognition.
+This allows the 3D convolution operation with a kernel size of $(1,3,3)$ to capture 3D spatial relationships while maintaining the parameter complexity of 2D convolutions and reducing computational cost.
+To evaluate the performance of our proposed E2ENet, we conducted extensive experiments on the AMOS-CT \citep{ji2022amos}, Brain Tumor Segmentation in the Medical Segmentation Decathlon (MSD) \citep{BraTS}, and Multi-Atlas Labeling Beyond the Cranial Vault (BTCV) \citep{BTCV} challenges.
+We found that E2ENet can effectively trade-off between segmentation accuracy and efficiency compared to both convolution-based and transformer-based architectures.
+In particular, on the AMOS-CT challenge, E2ENet achieves competitive accuracy with a mDice of 90.0\%, while being 69\% smaller and using 27\% fewer FLOPs during inference.
+With the DSFF mechanism filtering out 90\% of feature connections, E2ENet further reduces resource costs without significantly sacrificing accuracy.